omni-us/squeezedet-keras/README.md

 ## _SqueezeDet:_ Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving
 By Bichen Wu, Alvin Wan, Forrest Iandola, Peter H. Jin, Kurt Keutzer (UC Berkeley & DeepScale)

 This repository contains a Keras implementation of SqueezeDet, a convolutional neural network based object detector described in this paper: https://arxiv.org/abs/1612.01051.
+The original implementation can be found [here](https://github.com/BichenWuUCB/squeezeDet).
 If you find this work useful for your research, please consider citing:

     @inproceedings{squeezedet,
         Author = {Bichen Wu and Forrest Iandola and Peter H. Jin and Kurt Keutzer},